anuket-project/anuket-specifications/doc/ref_model/chapters/glossary.md

 - **Compute flavour**: defines the sizing of the virtualised resources (compute, memory, and storage) required to run a workload.
      >_*Note:*_ used to define the configuration/capacity limit of a virtualised container.
 - **VM instances Catalogue**: Pre-defined instance types and compute flavours.
-- **Container**: a container provides operating-system-level virtualization by abstracting the “user space”.
-One big difference between **Containers** and **VM**s is that unlike VMs, where each **VM** is self-contained with all the operating systems components are within the **VM** package, containers "share" the host system’s kernel with other containers.
 - **Virtual resources**:
   - **Virtual Compute resource (a.k.a. virtualised container)**: partition of a compute node that provides an isolated virtualised computation environment.
   - **Virtual Storage resource**: virtualised non-volatile storage allocated to a virtualised computation environment hosting a **VNFC**